flavors/django-graphql-persist/README.rst

 ::

-    A list of documents loader classes to import documents from a particular source
+    A list of loader classes to import documents from a particular source
     Default: (
         'graphql_persist.loaders.AppDirectoriesLoader',
         'graphql_persist.loaders.FilesystemLoader',